atomicobject/objection/README.md

 #### Subscripting

-Objection has support for the subscriptiong operator to retrieve objects from the injection context.
+Objection has support for the subscripting operator to retrieve objects from the injection context.

 ```objective-c
 - (void)someMethod {